hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 ### Running Terraform outside of Google Cloud

-If you are running terraform outside of Google Cloud, generate a service account key and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the service account key.
-Terraform will use that key for authentication.
+If you are running terraform outside of Google Cloud, generate an external credential configuration file ([example for OIDC based federation](https://cloud.google.com/iam/docs/access-resources-oidc#generate-automatic)) or a service account key file and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the JSON file.
+Terraform will use that file for authentication.
+In general Terraform supports the full range of authentication options [documented for Google Cloud](https://cloud.google.com/docs/authentication).

 ### Disabling mtls authentication